Skip to content

 # System Tables

-_migrations - Migration tracking
+__drizzle_migrations - Migration tracking (Drizzle ORM)

-View migration files in server/database/migrations/ directory.
+View migration files in server/database/drizzle/ directory.

 Testing